sirin05137/CSE364_Project/README.md

 ```
 ##### Testing for the Milestone 3 feature
 Movie recommendation based on the **movie title / limit**
+Test with different json body parts as your need.
 ```ruby
 // Input
 curl -X GET 'http://localhost:8080/movies/recommendations' \